stevebus/unrealdemo/docs/create-custom-models.md

 The sample project provided here uses very specific virtual IOT devices that we simulate with MockDevices.
 If you are setting up your own Azure Digital Twins ecosystem with your own real devices, sensors, and models, then you'll need to define your models with these steps.

-NOTE: At this time, the ADTLink plugin is unable to import existing models or devices from an ADT instance.
+> NOTE: At this time, the ADTLink plugin is unable to import existing models or devices from an ADT instance.
 To properly mirror any pre-existing models you will need to carefully define them all here and upload them individually via the ADT Link Setup utility.
 If all the IDs and properties match, you should have a functional digital twin.
-However, this current implementation does not account for all possible ADT features and should be used primarily for reference.
+However, this current implementation does not account for all possible ADT features and should be used primarily as a reference.

 ## Create the Model Blueprint
 As you will remember from the sample project setup, for every model type (Building, Room, Sensor, TemperatureSensor, etc) there is a separate corresponding Blueprint that defines all its properties.